Controversia: History

 While suasoria required students to persuade a person (e.g., judge) or a group (e.g., jury) to act a certain way, controversia required a student to either prosecute or defend a person in a given legal case.
 The controversia is also distinguished from suasoria because of the complexity of its structural system of argument and the greater range of situations and characters employed.
-The distinction can also be explained in the way students who focused on this exercise end up as forensic orators while those who trained in suasoria followed a career in deliberative rhetoric.
-The process put students in the position of one offering reasoned advice and, as a result, earn experience in the application of the procedure of deliberative theory.
+The distinction can also be explained in the way students who focused on this exercise ended up as forensic orators while those who trained in suasoria followed a career in deliberative rhetoric.
+The process put students in the position of one offering reasoned advice and, as a result, earning experience in the application of the procedure of deliberative theory.

 Seneca the Elder was an expert rhetorician and, from memory, compiled a set of classical themes for this exercise: the Controversiæ.
 Controversia is demonstrated in the case of Quintillian's Declamationes Minores where suasoria was turned into this exercise by using a courtroom as a setting.
 The plot addressed the issue of a son who married the daughter of his father's enemy so he could use the dowry to ransom his who was captured by pirates.
 Quintillian used controversia as an analytical method, which involved a survey of diversity of opinions on a specific topic to identify positions as well as the pros and cons of each side.
-He also introduced the term controversia figurata (figured speech) to explain an excitement of suspicion for the purpose indicating that what is meant is other than the words would seem to imply and such “meaning is not in this case contrary to that which we express, as in the case of irony, but rather a hidden meaning which is left to the hearer to discover.”
+He also introduced the term controversia figurata (figured speech) to explain an excitement of suspicion for the purpose of indicating that what is meant is other than the words would seem to imply and such “meaning is not, in this case, contrary to that which we express, as in the case of irony, but rather a hidden meaning which is left to the hearer to discover.”